CEV INTEGRAL APPRAISERS FOUNDATION

 Whenever the grievance procedure is being followed, it is important that issues should dealt fairly.
 The following elements shall be considered in doing so:

-• All valuer members or any concerned persons should always try to resolve problems in the work place at the earliest possible opportunity and usually with the least possible formality.
+All members should always try to resolve problems in the work place at the earliest possible opportunity and usually with the least possible formality.

-• All valuer members or any concerned should raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions.
+All members should raise and deal with issues promptly and should not unreasonably delay meetings, decisions or confirmation of those decisions.

 Developing and implementing a procedure for lodging and managing grievances shall compliment this Policy.
 The Grievance Redressal Committee shall develop such procedures in consultation with the Governing Body from time to time as it deems fit.